oci-landing-zones/terraform-oci-modules-orchestrator/README.md

 ## How to Invoke the Orchestrator

 Before anything, have your configurations (and dependencies, if any) ready and accessible.
-This repository has sample configurations in [*./examples/vision/iam/config*](./examples/vision/iam/config) and [*./examples/vision/network/config*](./examples/vision/network/config) folders.
+This repository has sample configurations in [*./examples/vision/iam/config*](./examples/vision/iam/config), [*./examples/vision/security/config*](./examples/vision/security/config) and [*./examples/vision/network/config*](./examples/vision/network/config) folders.

 An extensive catalog of configurations is available in the [Operating Entities Landing Zones repository](https://github.com/oracle-quickstart/terraform-oci-open-lz/tree/master/examples).

+Next we present a practical scenario using both RMS and Terraform CLI where configurations for IAM (Identity and Access Management), ZPR (Zero Trust Packet Routing) and networking are deployed via the Orchestrator.
+IAM and ZPR are deployed together, while networking is deployed separately in its own configuration.

 ### Deploying with OCI Resource Manager Service (RMS)